Author:

 Like many other criminal offenses, domestic violence offenses are offenses against the state, and the prosecutor may press charges even if the alleged victim of the crime wishes otherwise.
 Domestic violence falls under the four degrees of domestic assault and will be punished accordingly.

-For this reason, you need to hire a law firm such as the Missouri DWI & Criminal Law Center.
+For this reason, you need to hire a law firm such as the Benjamin Law Firm, LLC.

 We provide free initial consultation on your case and offer legal advice on handling the case, including other aspects such as child custody and child support.